lwjglgamedev/lwjglbook-bookcontents-leg/chapter9/chapter9.md

 }
 ```

-Now we can create a new class named ```OBJLoader``` which parse OBJ files and will create a Mesh instance with the data contained in it.
+Now we can create a new class named ```OBJLoader``` which parses OBJ files and will create a ```Mesh``` instance with the data contained in it.
 You may find some other implementations in the web that may be a bit more efficient than this one but I think this version is simpler to understand.
 This will be an utility class which will have a static method like this:

 ```java
 public static Mesh loadMesh(String fileName) throws Exception {
 ```

-The parameter filename specifies the name of the file, that must be in the CLASSPATH that contains the OBJ model.
+The parameter ```filename``` specifies the name of the file, that must be in the CLASSPATH that contains the OBJ model.

- The first thing that we do is read the file contents and store all the lines in an array.
+The first thing that we will do in that method is to read the file contents and store all the lines in an array.
 Then we create several lists that will hold the vertices, the texture coordinates, the normals and the faces.

 ```java
 List<String> lines = Files.readAllLines(Paths.get(OBJLoader.class.getResource(fileName).toURI()));